EverOddish/PokeStreamer-Tools/README.md

       * This process can take up to 2 hours, so be sure you have spare time
  2. Install BootNTR Selector on your 3DS: https://gbatemp.net/threads/release-bootntr-selector.432911/
  3. Install and run PKMN-NTR: https://github.com/drgoku282/PKMN-NTR/wiki
+ 4. Enter the IP address of your 3DS and click Connect
- 4. Click on Tools > Event Handler
+ 5. Click on Tools > Event Handler
- 5. Edit the event actions with a command specific to the directories on your computer, such as:
+ 6. Edit the event actions with a command specific to the directories on your computer, such as:
       * `del C:\Users\username\sprites\p###SLOT###.png & copy /Y C:\Users\username\sprites\###NAME###.png C:\Users\username\sprites\p###SLOT###.png & copy /b C:\Users\username\sprites\p###SLOT###.png+,, C:\Users\username\sprites\p###SLOT###.png`
- 6. Click Apply and close the window
+ 7. Click Apply and close the window
- 7. Go back to the Read/Write tab, enter the IP address of your 3DS and click Connect
  8. Click Start Polling to start monitoring party data
  9. You should now be able to switch party slots, deposit/withdraw Pokemon from the PC, and catch Pokemon to see your party images update automatically!